hbctraining/Training-modules/Accelerate_with_automation/README.md

 ### Description

-**Add more here**

 This repository has teaching materials for a **3 hour**, hands-on **Intermediate bash** workshop led at a relaxed pace.
-Many tools for the analysis of big data require knowledge of the command line, and this workshop will build on the basic skills taught in the **Introduction to the command-line interface** workshop to allow for greater automation using scripts.
+Many tools for the analysis of big data require knowledge of the command line, and this workshop will build on the basic skills taught in the **The Foundation - Basic Shell** workshop to allow for greater automation using scripts.

 ### Learning Objectives